• Skip to main content

 This spectacular flowering plant is a delight to grow.

-It is easy and effortless to take care of.
+It is easy to take care of.

 The best climate to grow this African-origin plant is during the summer when it is warm.